This is an inline carousel of images and or videos of this pet.

 Adopters will be considered on the totality of the application and how it matches the particular pet's needs.

 Lefty is a wonderful companion for someone who knows and understands the breed.
 He has a great recall and loves to take walks.
 He has a loud nervous bark when he is scared - for example when startled and approached by strangers, but is becoming more confident everyday.
+He will thrive in a home with a dog f similar age and temperament.

 Lefty is really just a happy and goofy guy who wants to play half the day and snuggle on the couch the rest of the day.
+He requires at least two good hugs a day.

 Lefty has been diagnosed with Addison's disease.
 He will need lifelong medical care to manage it but he certainly has no idea he is sick.
-Please call the shelter to talk about what having a dog with Addison's entails.
+Please research Addison's and call the shelter to talk about what having a dog with Addison's entails.
 Due to his disease, he must be an indoor family dog and cannot be a working dog.

 Most dogs who come from the shelter will not be house trained.